-I had absolutely no reply for over a week, even though I’m an elite member (impulse buy, let’s not talk about it) and them saying they reply faster to elite members, so on the 8th of August I direct messaged them on Twitter, asking if they had seen my support ticket.
+I had absolutely no reply for over a week, even though I’m an “elite” member (paid subscription - an impulse buy, let’s not talk about it) and them saying they reply faster to elite members, so on the 8th of August I direct messaged them on Twitter, asking if they had seen my support ticket.
 I also added this to my own support ticket:

 Twitter, being public and all, may have had more effect than my comment on the support ticket, but either way, one day after that, on the 9th of August, I received the following reply:

 FitnessReports are only publicly accessible if someone has the link, which most people wouldn’t.
 We’re in the process of whipping something up to make the logged out view of those pages a little more private.

 As for Goals, if you set your Weight to Just me, no one will be able to see your Weight Goals, and if you set your Activities to Just Me, no one will be able to see your Activities Goals.